 The Landlord's Prerogative: Evictions Due to Noise Disturbances

 Firstly, yes; your landlord can in fact pursue eviction for noise-related violations.
 Persistent noise violations may not only be in breach of your lease, but also may violate local noise ordinances.
-But before eviction is attainable, your landlord must first give you proper notice of the complaint and, in order to successfully evict you, prove that you’ve violated the terms of your lease or that you’re disturbing other renters’ right to quiet enjoyment.
+It’s essential to understand that maintaining a peaceful environment for all residents is a shared responsibility, and persistent disruption could lead to serious consequences, including eviction.

 However, it's not as simple as receiving a noise complaint one day and facing eviction the next.
 The law requires landlords to give tenants proper notice of the complaint before moving forward with eviction procedures.
 Moreover, landlords must demonstrate that you've violated the terms of your lease agreement or have consistently disrupted other tenants' right to quiet enjoyment.

 Remember, eviction is a legal process.
 As such, your landlord must follow proper procedures, one of which is providing you with an adequate notice of the issue at hand and the potential consequences if the problem persists.